 The Galaxy Link can be used for a variety of sharing relationships, including:

 - A state site and local sites with in the state

 - A volunteer center and various local nonprofits

 - A United Way and local corporations

 - A volunteer center and local campuses

-As long as both parties have Connect software, and as long as both parties agree about the nature of the sharing relationship, they can share information so that volunteers have a variety of opportunities that are catered to their needs and preferred causes.
+As long as both parties have Connect software, and as long as both parties agree about the nature of the sharing relationship, they can share information so that volunteers have a variety of opportunities and events that are catered to their needs and preferred causes.